DerekCall/linear_regression_metis/README.md

 Data

 All data was scraped from https://boardgamegeek.com/ .
-I gathered data for the top 3000 games by rating, gather 16 different features per game in all.
+I gathered data for the top 3000 games, by rating, with 16 different features per game in all.
 After cleaning the data and removing null values I was able to start modeling with 1372 observations.
 The features gathered are a mix of manufacturer provided game information, professional ratings, user voted features and historical website data on views.

 Algorithms